 "We're a Palmerston North based manufacturer, with two sites located around the city.
 We currently operate 24 hours a day, six days a week with a team of 25.
 Our factory is 1,000sqm and our raw material warehouse/storage is a 7,000 sqm building and we have yard space of 15,000 sqm.

-“Our business is focused on reprocessing post-consumer plastic: mainly milk and detergent bottles, ice cream and yogurt containers and plastic film sourced from Palmerston North City Council and other preferred suppliers from around the North Island.
+"Our business is focused on reprocessing post-consumer plastic.
+Mainly milk and detergent bottles, ice cream and yoghurt containers and plastic film sourced from Palmerston North City Council and other preferred suppliers from around the North Island.

-“Once we've reprocessed the recycled materials into granules, we use them in our own manufacturing or on-sell to other companies, so they can manufacture their own products.
-Currently we send out approximately 2,000 tonnes per year of granules, damp proof film and rubbish bags all manufactured from recycled materials.
+"Once we've reprocessed the recycled materials into granules, we use them in our own manufacturing or sell to other companies for making their own products.
+Currently we send out approximately 2,000 tonnes per year of granules, damp proof film and rubbish bags, all manufactured from recycled materials.

-“Rubbish bags are manufactured on site, mainly made up of 80% reprocessed LDPE film (pallet wrap and coloured film) and 20% reprocessed HDPE (detergent, hair wash, laundry bottles, 5l, 20l containers etc).
+"Rubbish bags are manufactured on site.
+They're made up of 80% reprocessed LDPE (pallet wrap and coloured film) and 20% reprocessed HDPE (detergent, shampoo and laundry liquid bottles, 5l and 20l containers etc).
 Clear bags are made from reprocessed clear granules.

-“The advantages of buying a New Zealand made product is that it helps reduce the carbon footprint, and uses a recycled material which would otherwise be exported or landfilled.
+"The advantages of buying a New Zealand-made product is that it helps reduce the carbon footprint, and uses a recycled material which would otherwise be exported or landfilled.
 Major companies are now very conscious of their own carbon footprint and effects on the environment from their plastic waste.
-They want to know the process of reprocessing the granules and the eventual products that the recycled material is made into so they can tell that story to their customers.”
+They want to know about the process and the eventual products that the recycled material is made into so they can tell that story to their customers."